iot-lab/infocom2016-demo/README.md

 1. choose randomly in the experiment nodes list a border router node
 2. run on the frontend SSH a background tunslip6 process with border router node serial port in charge of connection to other IPv6 networks (eg: Cloud infrastructure)
 3. flash ContikiOS border router firmware on the border router
-4. flash CoAP server firmware on the other nodes
+4. flash ContikiOS CoAP server firmware on the other nodes

 It uses by default an IoT-LAB public ipv6 subnet (eg. 2001:660:5307:3100/64).
 If you want to understand the IoT-LAB testbed ipv6 subnetting you can read [this tutorial](https://www.iot-lab.info/tutorials/understand-ipv6-subnetting-on-the-fit-iot-lab-testbed/).